gboulant/todogo/doc/talks/talk01.01.userguide.rst

 =========================

-*"This week you plan to work on the documentation (task 1) and the web site (task 3)"*, then you can star these tasks by putting them on the
+*"This week you plan to work on the documentation (task 1) and the web site (task 3)"*, then you can pinpoint these tasks by putting them on the board:
-board:

 .. code:: shell